-- Full time employees are entitled to a minimum of four weeks of paid annual leave for each year of completed service, up to 152 hours.
-Part time employees are entitled to a minimum of four weeks of paid annual leave per year paid on a pro rata basis according to the number of hours they are required ordinarily to work in a four week period.
-Casual employees are not entitled to annual leave. - Annual leave is a minimum entitlement in the Minimum Conditions of Employment Act 1993 and the Electrical Contracting Award sets out additional requirements regarding annual leave and annual leave loading. - During a period of annual leave an employee must be paid annual leave loading of 17.5%. - Annual leave loading of 17.5% is payable on unused annual leave entitlements paid out on termination, except where the employee has been terminated for serious misconduct. - The Electrical Contracting Industry Award specifies arrangements for annual leave if the employer closes the business for a period of weeks for holidays.
-See Clause 23 of the Award for details. - Provisions relating to additional annual leave in lieu of certain public holidays apply to employees working some regional areas.
-See the public holidays information above and Clause 23 of the Award. - Annual leave accrues on a weekly basis: - o A full time employee accrues 2.923 hours of annual leave for each completed week of work - A part time employee accrues the relevant proportion of 2.923 hours annual leave for each completed week of work - o Wageline's Annual leave calculation guide can assist with calculating annual leave entitlements. - Visit Wageline's Annual leave page for more information.
+- Full time employees are entitled to a minimum of 4 weeks of paid annual leave for each year of completed service, up to 152 hours.
+Part time employees are entitled to a minimum of 4 weeks of paid annual leave per year paid on a pro rata basis according to the number of hours they are required ordinarily to work in a 4 week period.
+Casual employees are not entitled to annual leave. - Annual leave is a minimum entitlement in the Minimum Conditions of Employment Act 1993 and the Electrical Contracting Award sets out additional requirements regarding annual leave and annual leave loading. - During a period of annual leave an employee must be paid annual leave loading of 17.5%. - Provisions relating to additional annual leave in lieu of certain public holidays apply to employees working some regional areas.
+See the public holidays information above and Clause 23 of the Award. - Annual leave accrues on a weekly basis: - A full time employee accrues 2.923 hours of annual leave for each completed week of work. - A part time employee accrues the relevant proportion of 2.923 hours annual leave for each completed week of work. - Wageline's Annual leave calculation guide can assist with calculating annual leave entitlements. - For annual leave entitlements when employment ends see the Resignation, termination and redundancy section. - Visit Wageline's Annual leave page for more information.